jlw-m/course_ee693e_2021_fall/week_06/02_zeng.md

 ---
 ***
 ## Paper Summary
-Wireless human respiration decection using WiFi signals has a great potential in the teledemedicince field.
+Wireless human respiration detection using WiFi signals has a great potential in the telemedicine field.
 This research tackles the wireless sensing problem by investigating the properties of amplitude and phase information on WiFi signals.
 The discovery of the phase and amplitude complementarity property is used to solve the blind spot problem.
 This paper also evaluates the complementarity in the respiration sensing application.
-The result of the experimentations shows that the complementarity property still holds in different factors such as environmental changes, and tranceivers distance.
+The result of the experimentations shows that the complementarity property still holds in different factors such as environmental changes, and transceiver distance.
 ***
 ## Presentation
 {{< youtube zNiE1SjCCWM >}}